Ranga (1982 film): Production

 Ranga is Rajinikanth's 75th film as an actor.
 The film was produced by C. Dhandayudhapani under the banner Thevar Films.
 Thooyavan wrote the dialogues while story was provided by the story unit of Thevar Films itself.
 The role of the title character's sister was originally offered to J. Jayalalithaa.
 She accepted the offer as she liked the character very much.
-However, due to the interference of M. G. Ramachandran, then the chief minister of Tamil Nadu, she was not cast in the film.
-Ramachandran suggested K. R. Vijaya as the replacement and she was cast.
+However, due to the interference of M. G. Ramachandran, then the Chief Minister of Tamil Nadu, she was not cast.
+Ramachandran successfully suggested K. R. Vijaya for the role.
+Thyagarajan revealed he faced difficulties while shooting a song (Purushanthan) with Rajinikanth and Radhika at Mount Road, Chennai so the director had to shoot in such a way they appear during the shoot when there is no crowd and they hide whenever crowd reappears.

 Soundtrack

 The music was composed by Shankar–Ganesh, with lyrics by Vaali.
 Shankar–Ganesh later adapted "Toothpaste" as "Nija Heluvenu Amma" for the Kannada film Chakravyuha (1983).
 The highlight of the album was the disco song "Pattukottai Ammalu".
+It was remixed by Ganesan S for Bagheera (2023).